 Struggles and successes

-The panel also took the time to reflect on some of the challenges leaders in the sector have encountered, including:
+The panel also reflected on the challenges leaders in the sector have encountered, including:

-- Combining anti-racism with your organisation’s mission can often leave you with little alternative than to challenge the system, and this can be daunting for you, your staff and your supporters
+- Combining anti-racism with an organisation’s mission which can often leave little alternative than to challenge the system

-In the final part of the evening, Jason Charles, an ILA leader and member of the third ILA cohort, shared his personal experiences and how the ILA provided him with opportunities to step outside of it.
-“You grow as you step out of your comfort zone," he said, adding that "the ILA has given [him] the opportunity to be in a room with professionals who genuinely want to invest in [him]."
+In the final part of the evening, Jason Charles, an ILA leader and member of the third ILA cohort, shared his personal experiences and how the ILA provided him with opportunities to grow and step outside of his comfort zone.
+He added that "the ILA has given [him] the opportunity to be in a room with professionals who genuinely want to invest in [him]."